 Inflammatory bowel disease can also cause cramping and muscle spasms.
 You might notice your cat sitting hunched over, unusually quiet, or licking their belly to ‘relieve’ the pain.

 The most common signs are vomiting and diarrhea.
-Both are a sign of nausea.

 How is inflammatory bowel disease treated in cats?